-In this post I’ll show you how to create dynamic charts in Google Sheets, with drop down menus (data validation).
+In this post, I’ll show you how to create dynamic charts in Google Sheets, with drop-down menus.

 I get lots of questions on how to add interactivity to charts in Google Sheets.
 It’s a great question that’s worthy of a detailed explanation.

 Dynamic charts can really enhance reports and dashboards, allowing for more information to be conveyed in the same amount of screen space.
 This article will show you how to use the data validation method to make a Google Sheets drop-down menu to control a dynamic chart.

 Step-by-step guide to creating dynamic charts in Google Sheets

 It’s a relatively simple technique but surprisingly powerful.